 At times I took it personally, while other times I realized just how tough the demands were that teachers were feeling in the classroom.
 Teachers barely had time to teach the strict standards they were held to and were floundering to add in their own personal flare.
 For many, they couldn’t even begin to think about chatting with me about new ideas or adding flexible media to their lessons, let alone collaborate with me.
 Finding the time to do that was too great a thought.

 This mindset was hard to break through and I was going nowhere professionally.
 I was no longer feeling challenged in my role and cried inside with every printer cartridge I put an order in for.
 I ached for growth and more of a challenge to work in the true collaborative sense with my colleagues.
-Change was eminent.
+Change was imminent.

-With the help of open minded leadership, I interviewed for a fifth grade opening at one of our elementary schools and never looked back.
+With the help of open-minded leadership, I interviewed for a fifth grade opening at one of our elementary schools and never looked back.
 I now live the high stakes and parental demands on a daily basis, and my experiences have taught me to never feel too overwhelmed to stop and let others in who can offer help.

 My role as the Library Media Special is so very close at heart and I love working collaboratively with the incredibly talented specialist in my new school.
 She has so much to offer with so many networking tools that only her role and expertise can provide.